This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - Preheat oven to 400 degrees F (205 degrees C).

-- Cut the whole head of garlic in half, drizzle on about 2 tbsp oil over the cut sides, place the garlic top back onto the bottom and wrap the garlic head with aluminum foil and place on your small baking sheet.
+- Cut the whole head of garlic in half, drizzle on about 2 tablespoon oil over the cut sides, place the garlic top back onto the bottom and wrap the garlic head with aluminum foil and place on your small baking sheet.

 - Arrange mushrooms onto the small baking sheet and pour butter over them.
 Put the baking sheet into the oven for 40 minutes, or until the mushrooms are roasted and golden brown.
 Pull out and set aside.

 - Begin boiling a large pot of salted water around the end of the mushroom's roasting time.
 Add in the pasta after cooking your mushrooms and cook to al dente (or just under al dente) according to package directions.

 - In a cast iron pan or frying pan, heat up the rest of the oil along with the lemon zest, red pepper flakes, and fresh thyme over medium-low heat.